rexgarland/markdown-plan/README.md

 `markdown-plan` is a project planning syntax based on markdown.

+Planning should be easy, maybe even fun, and always adaptive.

 [Live demo](https://rexgarland.dev/app/markdown-plan/)

-This extended syntax includes time estimates and time measurements, helping you improve your planning accuracy.
-It was designed for software freelancers who want to organize technical work on the scale of a few months or less, but I imagine it could be useful elsewhere.
+This extended syntax includes time estimates and time measurements, helping you improve your planning accuracy (within reason).

-Time estimates are given in three "t-shirt sizes" (small, medium and large) in order to (1) put a limit on expected precision and (2) encourage breaking up larger tasks into smaller:
+Time estimates are given in three ["t-shirt sizes"](https://www.youtube.com/watch?v=v21jg8wb1eU) (small, medium and large) in order to (1) put a limit on expected precision, (2) encourage breaking up larger tasks into smaller and (3) avoid micro-planning:
 ```txt
 . = 4 hours
 .. = 2 days
 ... = 1 week
 ```

-Time measurements are restricted to strings of the following characters:
+Time measurements are restricted to strings of the following characters, which you add as you work:
 ```txt
 h = 1 hour
 a = 4 hours